 Dr. Stuart Honick is a Board Certified podiatrist who specializes in physical therapy and the treatment of plantar fasciitis.
 At Go Feet, the doctor and his staff serve residents from many communities in New Jersey.
-This includes the residents of Mays Landing and Hammonton.
+This includes the residents of Hammonton, Linwood, and Mays Landing.

 Plantar fasciitis is a condition that affects the foot causing extreme pain and discomfort.
 The thick band of connective tissue that connects the heel to the toe is known as the plantar fascia.
 This band of tissue supports the arch of the foot and acts as a shock absorber as a person walks or runs.
 Over time, the plantar fascia can be damaged or stretched, causing it to become inflamed or torn.
 It is extremely painful and tends to worsen after lengthy periods of inactivity.
 Plantar fasciitis can lead to other conditions that affect the foot, such as bone and heel spurs.

 The pain and inflammation of plantar fasciitis can often be dramatically reduced with physical therapy and stretching exercises that increase blood flow to the area and improve flexibility.
 The inflammation of the fascia can lead to weakness in the foot and ankle.
 Exercising the foot with physical therapy exercises works to keep the soft tissues and the muscles strong and pliable.
 It also helps to support the arch and may actually prevent the plantar fasciitis from worsening.
 A physical therapist will evaluate the severity of the condition and devise an exercise plan to help address the condition and maintain proper function.